protesilaos/my-website/_interpretations/2022-08-20-memphis-between.md

 Whatever the answer, it is unreliable.
 The questions assume as real the impossibility of a present future.
 To entertain that notion as the basis of one's life is to labour under beguiling illusions.
-Yet admission of this simple fact is hard.
+Admission of this simple fact is hard---I know.
 Those words are too shy.
 The embarrassment to speak the truth is what holds one hostage to falsehood.
 The shy ones shall thus wait in vain and be given the most acerbic of kisses.